image

 Archive of Published Issues

-As new issues of the Journal of Interactive Drama (ISSN 1994-1250) become available, this section will continue to develop.
+As new issues of the Journal of Interactive Drama (ISSN 1994-1250) and Virtualities: The Journal of Virtual Realities, Interactive Dramas, and Literary Constructs become available, this section will continue to develop.
 Issues archived here are in Adobe PDF format and require the Adobe Acrobat Reader (available for free download from Adobe Acrobat Reader).

 • 4.1 - November, 2011 - I Have To Recall Some Real Characters: Status and Imagination in Outcomes Based Education by C.A.
 DeCoursey (Hong Kong Polytechnic), 1-25; An Elliptical Pilgrimage Of Ascent: Using Deconstructive Pedagogy To Design Tourist Markers At High-Level Observatories by Jerry C. Jaffe (University of Otago), 26-36; Interactive Pynchon: Teaching Thomas Pynchon's Crying of Lot 49 with Roleplaying Games by Brian David Phillips (National Chengchi University, Taiwan), 37-50; The Use of Structured Goal Setting in Simulation Design by Stephen R. Balzac (7 Steps Ahead, United States), 51-58; A Critical Appreciation of THE GREEN BOOK by Nathan Hook by Michael Cheng (National Chengchi University, Taiwan), 59-62; Joker Quest: A Storytelling Interactive Drama Scenario by Nathan Hook (The Open University, United Kingdom), 63-68.